backand/docs/docs/scenarios/fbmessengerbot/index.md

 name=FBMessengerBot&Authorization=basic+{{master token}}:{{user key}}
 ```

 _Note:_ The webhook URL uses Backand's [basic authentication](http://docs.backand.com/en/latest/apidocs/security/index.html#basic-authentication) {{master token}}.
-You can find the master token in the `Security & Auth--> Configuration` section.
-It also requires a {{user key}} for your app - you can find this in the `Security & Auth--> Team` section.
+You can find the master token in the 'Security & Auth--> Configuration' section.
+It also requires a {{user key}} for your app - you can find this in the 'Security & Auth--> Team' section.
 Simply click on the key icon near one of the Admins to obtain the user key.

 * Verify Token: my_test_token